JLC2141/intro_to_cli/README.md

 The command line prompt "$" will appear on a new line once the script is complete.
 However, we can also add another command within the script to reassure us the script completed.

-> [!NOTE]
+> [!NOTE] <br>
 > The .sh extension is just convention.
-Other file extensions are also compatible with running the bash command
+Other file extensions are also compatible with running the `bash` command. <br>
-> But, imagine one day someone will look at your code and try to understand how it functions.
+> But, imagine one day someone will look at your code and try to understand how it functions. <br>
-> Coding standards make reading code more streamlined and so the .sh extension tells others to look there for automated scripts
+> Coding standards make reading code more streamlined and the .sh extension tells others to look there for automated scripts.

 <br>